 To maximise the chances of your insurer accepting your dash cam footage when submitting a claim or arguing your case, be sure to follow these steps:

-If you send the file as an attachment, it risks losing fidelity and clarity.
-Uploading it to a filesharing service, like Dropbox, or send it to your insurer on a USB memory stick.
+- Share footage with a USB stick or filesharing site - if you email an attachment, it risks losing fidelity and clarity.
+Upload your file to a site such as Dropbox, or send it to your insurer on a USB memory stick.

 Our tests have found that footage varies between dash cams.
 With some producing blurred video that could prove useless in the event of a crash.
 Make sure you only buy one of the best dash cams.